pershyn/storm-metrics-opentsdb/README.md

 ### Building / Installation

-The jar should be at [maven.org](https://maven.org), so normally you don't have to build it.
+I am looking forward to put the jar to [maven.org](https://maven.org), but it is not yet there.

-But, in case you need it, please follow the instruction below.
+Please follow the instruction below to build it and install it in local repository.

 ```
 # clone the repository: